The Fall of Jerusalem

 Prophecy: Ancient Reality vs. Our Modern Myths

 When a prophecy is fulfilled, it then becomes Verifiable History.

-All of the prophecies issued to the ancient Israelites were fulfilled with the destruction of the temple and fall of Jerusalem.
-They are no longer prophetic, and do not foretell the future of modern man.
+All of the prophecies issued to the ancient Israelites were fulfilled with the destruction of the temple and the fall of Jerusalem.
+They are no longer prophetic and do not foretell the future of modern man.
 Consequently, the apocalyptic prophecies of the Bible should only be studied as history.
 When studying those prophecies, keep in mind that the Bible is an ancient world text; therefore, where it foretells the “end of the world,” it refers to the ancient world.
 Did that world come to an end as prophesied?

 The two basic rules of legitimate scientific research are:

-To solve the mystery of human existence, we must answer this question: What caused the fall of the gods and collapse of the ancient world?
+To solve the mystery of human existence, we must answer this question: What caused the fall of the gods and the collapse of the ancient world?

 The simplest answer that fits all of the known facts:

-The Second Coming of Messiah coincided with the destruction of the temple and fall of Jerusalem.
+The Second Coming of Messiah coincided with the destruction of the temple and the fall of Jerusalem.
 At that point the biblical and pagan gods vanished without a trace, their unlimited wealth and sophisticated knowledge was lost, the ancient world collapsed, and humans inherited the earth in the dark ages of the early modern world.
 The evidence supporting that reality is without limit.
 It can be found in the libraries, history, and archeological ruins of the ancient world, on every continent of the globe.
 Facing that historical reality will enable us to solve the “mystery” of our existence with one definitive and verifiable truth.
 See Mat.
 26:62-64, Mat.
 10:23, Mat.
 16:28, Mat.
 24:1-3, 34.